 When one does not understand the difference between acute and chronic care, it can lead to a host of problems.
 We hear from pet owners daily that have been put on the antibiotics rollercoaster with their pet.
 In this scenario, the pet is treated, yet the symptoms come back again and again, and sometimes even worse than before.

 When dogs are put on antibiotics for chronic issues, the issues come back again and again—and usually worse than before.

 In the acute state, it is critical to have a sense of urgency and understand risk versus reward.
 For example, when an individual is in a live or die situation unless surgery is performed, it would not be prudent to delay the surgery because of the low possibility of incurring complications during surgery.
 In contrast, one would avoid surgery if a simple change in diet was all that was needed.

 Lets apply this mindset to medications like antibiotics.
 Antibiotics are strong and designed to get rid of problems now.
 Thus, antibiotics are designed to treat acute situations.

-Antibiotics are not designed to be taken for long periods of time, as in, a chronic situation.
-This has become a problem in human health where individuals may be on numerous medications, which cause numerous side effects, but the medications do not address the root or long-term care of the individual.
+Antibiotics are not designed to be taken for long periods of time, as in, a chronic situation, or for prevention.
+This has become a problem in human health where individuals may be on numerous medications, which cause numerous side effects.
+Thus, the medications do not address the root or long-term care of the individual.